 With the advent of new technology, law enforcement seems to be at a bit of a crossroads.
 Some traditional practices of policing are being disrupted.
 New tools and new tech are forcing most departments to change the way they police, with chiefs and command staff leading the charge.
-Changing a culture within a department is a challenge new chiefs are faced with more and more frequently.
+Changing the culture within your department can be the key to improved officer effectiveness and community satisfaction.
 So, how does one go about making such a change?
 We asked our law enforcement partner Deputy Chief Armendariz from Modesto (California) PD how he transformed his department from presiding over one of the highest crime rates in the country to become one of the most effective agencies, and how PredPol played an integral part in creating that change.

 3 Ways PredPol Can Help Drive Culture Change: